-Consider how easily you can apply any important insights.
-For instance, imagine if you could trade the static script approach for flexible prompts triggered by a hundred different conditions.
+Consider how easily you can apply any important insight.
+For instance, imagine if you could trade the static script approach for flexible prompts triggered by a hundred or more different conditions.
 That's a great use of your conversation data.
 And it brings us to our next evaluation parameter: